Click to play music.

 As a young preteen and teenager, Indian artifacts were just trading items to most of us, somewhat like comic books.
 To my knowledge, Jackson Hill, Graveyard Hill, or Indian Graveyard were just names that we used to call this old hill.
 In reality, I don't think that this place was ever a human graveyard of any type and only a "Day Camp".
 Some years later, we learned of a true Indian Graveyard called "Indian Knoll" and it was some four miles or so upriver from Rockport.
 Of course, if it was there and we could get there, most of us made a few visits to Indian Knoll.
 At the time, we thought of this place was a graveyard of the modern American Indian, and it would be years later before we discovered that it was actually an Ancient Indian burial ground and had been on the banks of Green River before Christ walked upon this Earth.
 To us, it was somewhat sacred, but that did not prevent us from picking up an arrowhead, a shard, or anything else of interest that was on top of the ground.
 Although we never dug for anything in this area, we later discovered that Archeologist had previously made two digs and would make another in 1960.
 These digs were not necessarily for artifacts, but of complete excavation of the site.
 Hundreds and human and dog skeleton remains, as well as arrowheads, pottery and other Indian artifacts were removed for museum display and scientific study.
 In 1966 Indian Knoll was designated a National Historic Landmark, and today the site lies within 290 acres of private agricultural fields.
 More on this Indian Knoll area in the future as I have a web page in mind to be listed under the "Paradise" heading and titled "Indian Knoll."

-Jackson Ditch
+Jackson Ditch and Slough.

 In the early nineteen sixties, the Western Kentucky Parkway was completed.
 The Ohio Country side of the parkway, and the bridge, were constructed on the highest point of Jackson Hill and split the small town of Echols.
 Another historical place gone, but time and progress must continue.